Grand Chess Tour: Results

-The wildcards (in italics) are not counted in overall standings.

 Grand Chess Tour 2022

 The Grand Chess Tour 2022 was held in 2022 with 5 tournaments, with the Superbet Rapid & Blitz in Poland replacing the Paris GCT Rapid & Blitz from the previous Grand Chess Tour.
-There were 9 full tour participants who were supposed to play in both Classical Tournaments as well as 2 out of the 3 rapid and blitz tournaments.
+There were 9 full tour participants who were supposed to play in both classical tournaments as well as 2 out of the 3 rapid and blitz tournaments.
 There were also 9 wildcards participants who played in one of the rapid and blitz events.

 The tour points were awarded as follows: